numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 Modern Monetary Theory (MMT) is a framework for thinking about the relationship between the issuer of a [fiat currency](https://en.wikipedia.org/wiki/Fiat_money) and the economy it denominates.

-MMT has two basic premises:
+It has two basic premises:

 ## 1: People need money